Skip to content

 • Amiqus will update the record’s status.

-• A webhook notification will be sent to the endpoint you configured, allowing you to update your system accordingly (e.g. marking a user as verified).
+• A webhook notification will be sent to the endpoint you configured, allowing you to update your system accordingly, for example marking a user as verified.

 What happens next?